llvm/llvm-project/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.vp.merge``' intrinsic is used to choose one value based on a condition vector and an index operand, without IR-level branching.
+The '``llvm.vp.merge``' intrinsic is used to choose one value based on a condition vector and an index argument, without IR-level branching.

 Arguments:
 """"""""""

-The first operand is a vector of ``i1`` and indicates the condition.
-The second operand is the value that is merged where the condition vector is true.
+The first argument is a vector of ``i1`` and indicates the condition.
+The second argument is the value that is merged where the condition vector is true.
-The third operand is the value that is selected where the condition vector is false or the lane position is greater equal than the pivot.
-The fourth operand is the pivot.
+The third argument is the value that is selected where the condition vector is false or the lane position is greater equal than the pivot.
+The fourth argument is the pivot.

 #.
 The optional ``fast-math flags`` marker indicates that the merge has one or